-The following spreadsheet contains a list of members of staff, split into teams.
+The spreadsheet below contains a list of members of staff, split into teams.
 We can use this data to create a drop-down list that contains just the staff members for a selected team, and automatically updates when a different team name is selected.

 We start by creating a range of cells (cells E1-E6 in this example), that display the team members for any team name that is typed into cell G2.
 The steps to do this are:

 These formulas are displayed in the spreadsheet below:

 Note that, in the above example spreadsheet, the formula "=$G$2" in cell E1 reflects team name that is entered in cell G2, and the formulas in cells E2 - E6 use the Hlookup and Row functions to look up the members of this team.

 In Step 1 above, we created a range of cells (cells E2-E6) that vary according to the team name that is typed into cell G2.
 We will now use the names in cells E2-E6 to create a drop down list that will automatically update every time the value of cell G2 is changed.
 We will put this drop-down list into cell G4 of the spreadsheet.